manuwhs/obsidianizer/README.md

 # Examples

 The [notebooks](./notebooks/) act as exmaples, documentation and test.
+The best way to become familiar with the API and its functionalities is to execute the [documentation notebooks](./notebooks/documentation) in order.

 # Scripts